• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 I have this dream I am going to give it all to my two sons one day and they will appreciate it.
 Chances of that actually happening?

 Good luck.
-When your boys are old enough, they probably won't give a shit, and will spend their time fucking their holograph avatar in their bedroom with the doors closed.
+When your boys are old enough, they probably won't give a shirt, and will spend their time forking their holograph avatar in their bedroom with the doors closed.

 I DON'T know that the gadgets I was collecting in my loft were part of an aberrant or antisocial behavior plan during the first months I lived in SoHo.
 But I was just going along, starting some start-ups that never quite started up when I met Olga, an Andorran beauty, and fell hard.
 My relationship with stuff quickly came apart.